 - 1 Eat plenty of fruits and vegetables.
 Dark green, orange, and yellow vegetables are especially healthy choices. - 2 Make the most of the grains you eat.
 Make sure they are whole grains.
 Examples include whole-wheat bread, brown rice, and oatmeal.
 These have lots of healthy fiber and nutrients. - 3 Choose heart-healthy proteins.
 Examples include beans, eggs, low-fat cheese, nut butters, skinless poultry, and lean red meats.
 Fish is another good protein source, but to limit your intake of mercury (common in many sea fish), eat no more than 12 ounces a week of halibut, sea bass, swordfish, mackerel, grouper, red snapper, and orange roughy. - 4 Select low-fat dairy products.
-Go for non-fat or low-fat milk, yogurt, and cheese.
-If you are breastfeeding, you need at least 4 servings of dairy each day. - 5 Choose unsaturated fats and oils, and stay away from trans fat.
+Go for non-fat or low-fat milk, yogurt, and cheese. - 5 Choose unsaturated fats and oils, and stay away from trans fat.
 Read food labels to see what's inside. - 6 Limit salt and sweets.
 Most Americans get far too much sodium (salt) in their diet and eat too many sweets, so keep salty and sweet snacks to a minimum.
 Save your appetite for foods that have more of the vitamins and minerals you need.